 In March 1977 Korot’s next work, Text and Commentary, was first exhibited at the Leo Castelli Gallery in New York.
 Five gray-toned weavings made by Korot herself hang in combination facing five video monitors.
 The installation includes notations for enlarged sections of the five weavings, plus pictographic notations of the video portion of the work.
 For the first time drawings, weavings, and video are bound together in one work, a pivotal piece in Korot’s transition from video artist to painter.
 Between 1980 and 1988 Korot worked exclusively as a painter.
 She wove her own linen canvas, and applied thin layers of paint to the surface, allowing the lines and color of the natural linen to show through, then painted calligraphic/language symbols based on her own analog to the English alphabet.
 These paintings resemble ancient scrolls.

 Conceived and developed by Beryl Korot and Steve Reich, The Cave is a video opera in three acts, and their first professional collaboration.
-Four years in the making, it had its world premier at the Vienna Festival on May 15, 1993.
+Four years in the making, it had its world premiere at the Vienna Festival on May 15, 1993.
 The ancient site around which this piece evolved is the cave of Machpelah, the Cave of the Patriarchs, in the ancient town of Hebron, which is said to contain the graves of Sarah and Abraham.
 Jewish mystical sources believe it to be a passageway to the Garden of Eden.
-It is the only site in the world where Jews and Moslems worship in the same place, though not at the same time.
+It is the only site in the world where Jews and Muslims worship in the same place, though not at the same time.
 Korot says, “To the extent that Christianity is the dominant religion in the West, The Cave is dealing with a root story that leads to the forefathers of Christianity and Islam.”
 The piece eloquently suggests the common bonds.

 From 1998 to 2002 Korot and Reich produced Three Tales, their second collaboration, a documentary video opera in three acts which is in a sense a meditation on twentieth-century technology.
 The first act, “Hindenburg,” shows the naïveté driving the industriousness of a nation determined to become technologically superior during World War II.
 Paul von Hindenburg, then President of Germany, appointed Hitler chancellor of Germany in 1933; in 1937 the dirigible named after him exploded in Lakehurst, New Jersey, the first technological disaster to be carried on film.
 Korot says, “Three Tales is really about human beings and how we deal with the powers that are given to us.”